All roads lead to Rome

 ITALY WINS!

-l strike of the net sealing France's Fate was met with the sudden explosion of Rome.
+The final strike of the net sealing France's Fate was met with the sudden explosion of Rome.
 Cracks like gunshots, and car horns, and shouts, and random flashes, and more shots.
 I thought at first that Rome would burn to the ground.
 To no avail the city was still standing in the morning, and some Locals even bothered to go to work.

 What to describe, what to recite.